What is an early career researcher, or ‘ECR’?

 Through your membership, we are able to strengthen our programs and develop innovative new projects.
 Please note, that the ECRs will enjoy a year’s membership free, upon validation of their ECR status by the Subcommittee Chair, in the second year of their membership.
 Prospective members need to be nominated by a current member.
 If you do not know any current SSM member, then please fill in the form below and we will contact you for further information.

-All other enquiries regarding free membership should be addressed to the SSM membership administrator on 01423 529333 or by emailing firstname.lastname@example.org.
+All other enquiries regarding free membership should be addressed to the SSM membership administrator by emailing firstname.lastname@example.org or by calling 01423 529333.
 Office Opening times are 9.00 am to 5.00 pm, Monday to Friday (excluding public holidays).

 Annual Scientific Meeting ECR workshops